Loughborough Sport Placements

 • Develop experience working with an interdisciplinary team of Sports Science and Medicine practitioners

-• You will receive a stipend for the duration of the two years, which will be based on meeting the programme fees for each year
+• You will receive a stipend for the duration of the two years, the value of the stipend payment is £6,500, paid in 12 equal instalments per year.

 • A unique personal development plan, focused on clear aims and objectives with the goal of developing the Placement Physiologist into a competent practitioner